 1.30 The Corporate reserve of NECA was originally set at a relatively low level of £350k, which was created by a contribution of £50k from each of the seven local authorities.
 When the budget for 2018/19 was agreed in January 2018 the level of the NECA general reserve was estimated to be £287k.
 This level of reserves was considered to be adequate given the potential risks involved.
 The actual level of the reserve as at the end of 2017/18 year amounted to £281k.
 After repatriating reserves to the councils that have left NECA when the accounts for 2018/19 are closed and audited in July, it is estimated that the level of the NECA reserve will reduce to a relatively low level of £100k or less.
-When the level of the reserve can be identified NECA will need to consider whether a top up of this reserve is required.
+When the level of the reserve is required.
 For example, bringing the reserve up to £200k would bring it back in line with the original reserve level of £50k per authority.